entpnomad/angularjs-chrome-app-template/README.md

 angularjs-chrome-app-template
 =============================

 A Chrome App which uses AngularJS as an MVC Framework.
-Includes full Bootstrap SCSS files.
+Includes full Bootstrap SCSS files and Roboto Font from Google Font API.

 Includes a demo style.scss file and index.jade file as templates.
 SCSS files will compile as CSS stylesheets and JADE files will compile as compressed HTML files.